navidre/new_grokking_to_leetcode/tutorial/README.md

 # Binary Search Pattern Overview

-Binary search is a foundational concept in algorithm design and is widely used to efficiently search through a sorted list of elements, reducing the time complexity to \(O(\log n)\) from \(O(n)\), which is what you would get with a linear search.
+Binary search is a foundational concept in algorithm design and is widely used to efficiently search through a sorted list of elements, reducing the time complexity to $O(\log n)$ from $O(n)$, which is what you would get with a linear search.
 The binary search algorithm repeatedly divides the search interval in half.
 If the value of the search key is less than the item in the middle of the interval, it narrows down the interval to the lower half.
 Otherwise, it narrows it down to the upper half.
 This method is very efficient for large datasets where a linear search would be impractical.

 ### Step-by-Step Explanation